 When looking to purchase a car, check models with smart keys.
 These models have unique computer chips that cannot be altered or duplicated.
 The ignition will never start without that particular key.

 #7 Comprehensive Insurance Coverage

-Comprehensive coverage comprehensive coverage will help cover the cost of replacing a stolen vehicle.
-Comprehensive coverage is optional (unless the car is leased or financed), but you may wish to add it if you live in a high-risk neighbourhood.
+Comprehensive coverage will help cover the cost of replacing a stolen vehicle.
+Comprehensive coverage is optional (unless the car is leased or financed), but you may wish to add it if you live in a high-risk neighborhood.

 #8 Common Sense

 Use common sense.
 Do not ignore your instinct.
 If you see someone loitering around the parking lot, or you feel like the safety of your car is jeopardized, park somewhere else.